GregForkutza/penalized_smoothing_time_varying_beta/README.md

 the `mgcv` package.
 Our findings indicate that this methodology can be extended to various ecological and epidemiological contexts, offering a versatile and robust approach to parameter estimation in dynamic models.

+## Notes

+Some refactoring of the functions is still pending.
+Currently, you'll notice multiple versions of certain functions for each example.
+The main difference between them is that some examples use simulated data, while others include an additional time aggregation step.
+In the future, I plan to consolidate these functions into a single version that can handle all data types, as well as both aggregated and non-aggregated data.

 # Resources